dingusxmcgee/dingusxmcgee.github.io/_posts/2025-03-26-Using-Rubeus-And-Certify-To-Unpac-The-Hash.md

 Hmmm, that's unfortunate.
 Luckily with some googling, this may just be a result of my 'out of the box' setup, or a result of creating a separate Root CA server instead of setting it up on my DC.

-This is easily solved by created a new certificate on the DC as outlined at the bottom of this issue on [Github] (https://github.com/GhostPack/Rubeus/issues/86) .
+This is easily solved by created a new certificate on the DC as outlined at the bottom of this issue on [Github](https://github.com/GhostPack/Rubeus/issues/86).

 [![3-26-25_10.png](/assets/images/3-26-25/3-26-25_10.png)](/assets/images/3-26-25/3-26-25_10.png)